MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 **Party** - Create and configure the Parties for your title.

 > [!NOTE]
-> You must be an Indie, Pro or Enterprise subscriber, in order to enable Parties.
+> You must be an Indie, Pro or Enterprise subscriber in order to enable Parties.

 **Legacy Multiplayer** - Here you can see your active and archived games, as well as server activity, game builds, and game modes.